odoo/documentation/content/applications/inventory_and_mrp/manufacturing/management/subcontracting.rst

 =========================

 To let your subcontractor know how many products you need, create and send them purchase orders (PO).
-To do so, open the *Purchase* app and create a new one.
-Be sure to send the PO to a vendor that is defined as a subcontractor on the *BoM*.
+To do so, go to the *Purchase* app and create a new purchase order.
+Be sure to send the PO to a vendor that is defined as a subcontractor on the *BoM* of these products.

 .. image:: media/subcontracting_04.png
     :align: center